marcderbauer/hugo-twenty-twenty/content/contact/_index.md

 draft: false
 ---
 <div>
-    If you want to get in contact, please don't hesitate to send me a message here.
+    If you want to get in contact, please don't hesitate to send me a message here!
-    I'm looking forward to hearing from you!
+    I'm looking forward to hearing from you.
 </div>

 <form